gizembg1m/ToDo-FastAPI/README.md

   - Custom CSS for styling
 - **Backend**: Mock API (simulated locally)

-# 🔥 Usage Instructions 🔥
+## 🔥**Usage Instructions** 🔥
-# 1. Add a New Task: Type in the input box and click the + Add button.
+ 1. Add a New Task: Type in the input box and click the + Add button.
-# 2. Edit an Existing Task: Click on the task, modify it, and click Save.
+ 2. Edit an Existing Task: Click on the task, modify it, and click Save.
-# 3. Delete a Task: Click the Delete button, and confirm deletion when prompted.
+ 3. Delete a Task: Click the Delete button, and confirm deletion when prompted.

 ## 📥 **Installation Guide** 📥
 Follow these steps to get this project up and running locally:

 ## **Step 1: Clone the repository**